cbrown5/conservationhackers/courses.md

 This event will be held on Microsoft Teams, an online platform that allows video livestream and interactive chat functions/screen sharing.

-A link to Microsoft Teams event and the coure notes will be emailed to participants prior to the course date.
+A link to Microsoft Teams event and the course notes will be emailed to participants prior to the course date.

 Any questions, please contact: conservationhackers@gmail.com